Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Z7KaqsyT7_k.md

 ### Transcript

-> uh flushable toilet dlc yes that is that that that we can confirm straight away like that's definitely happening a flush dlc one dollar per flush that's like i i quit if we don't do that i i'd resign i feel like i've i've uh yes please what me resigning or the flushing wait um yeah so
+> flushable toilet dlc yes that is that that that we can confirm straight away like that's definitely happening a flush dlc one dollar per flush that's like i i quit if we don't do that i i'd resign i feel like i've i've, yes please what me resigning or the flushing wait, yeah so